17 Tips on How to Sell Your House in a Down Market

 11. Make the right fixes

-When you are experiencing a down market, certain repairs and improvements are more necessary and the buyer will notice if they’re not addressed, especially if you have visual damage like a hole in the wall or exposed wiring.
+When the market is down, certain repairs and improvements are more necessary, and the buyer will notice if they’re not addressed.
+This is especially true if the property has visual damage, like a hole in the wall or exposed wiring.
 But even small defects can be a problem when buyers have lots of home choices.

 In general, the top things you’ll want to improve include:

-• Fix roof damage – because roofs will often determine if a house can be financed or not
+• Fix roof damage: Remember, roofs will often determine if a house can be financed or not.
+A damaged roof can also lead to further issues like leaks or mold, which could lower the property value.

-• Change outdated appliances – that antique oven in goldenrod will not impress buyers
+• Change outdated appliances: That antique oven in Goldenrod will not impress buyers.
+Consider buying modern, energy-efficient appliances to attract multiple offers.

-• Paint your house painting the outside or toning down the inside could help your sale
+• Paint your house: Painting the outside or toning down the inside could help your sale.
+Fresh, neutral colors create a more attractive and welcoming space for potential buyers.

 12. Stage your home

-• Make it less personal – too many family photos on the wall can visually overwhelm
+• Make it less personal.
+Too many family photos on the wall can visually overwhelm buyers, so it’s best to depersonalize the space.

 13. Know your competition